The Ribbon

 The Kit

 Two envelopes.
-One choice.
-Then another.
+One ribbon.
+Infinite reach.

 Envelope One